Lauren Montgomery: Career

 Montgomery got her start on the 2002–2004 animated series He-Man and the Masters of the Universe, animated by Mike Young Productions.
 Montgomery has done storyboards for animated television series, such as Ben 10 from Cartoon Network Studios.
 She also worked on the Next Avengers: Heroes of Tomorrow and Hulk Vs animated features, based on Marvel Comics properties by Lions Gate Entertainment.
 Moreover, she worked on the G.I.
 Joe features for Reel FX Creative Studios and distributed by Paramount Pictures.
 Montgomery was heavily involved in the animated series Voltron: Legendary Defender, released between 2016 and 2018.
-She served as executive producer, as well as a director on the first four episodes and storyboard artist and writer on others.
+She served as executive producer and showrunner, as well as a director on the first four episodes and storyboard artist and writer on others.
 Her role as executive producer resulted in death threats against her due to the series' final season's controversy around its LGBT characters.
 Following the conclusion of Voltron, she worked as a supervising producer on Santiago of the Seas.